 The tax-paying public and the more costly publically supported formal agencies which otherwise might have to provide services to program participants also benefit.
 The availability of Care Links volunteers often lessens and/or delays the need to initiate more costly formal agency-based services.

 Last but not least, the volunteers benefit in giving back to their neighbors and promoting community well-being.
-They make a real difference in the lives of others and often form bonds with care receives that go beyond the volunteer role.
+They make a real difference in the lives of others and often form bonds with care receivers that go beyond the volunteer role.